marcglasberg/async_redux/README.md

 // Use exceptionFor to get the error message from the exception if (context.isFailed(MyAction)) return Text(context.exceptionFor(MyAction).message);

-// Use clearException to clear the error context.clearException(MyAction);
+// Use clearExceptionFor to clear the error context.clearExceptionFor(MyAction);
 ```

 In more detail: